 In the future, the unit hopes to partner more closely with individual community preparedness programs and provide more guidance on both emergency planning and whole community concepts.

 In accordance with Government Code 8593.2, subdivision (c) and Government Code 8610, subdivision (c), Cal OES has begun reviewing County Emergency Operations Plans (EOPS).

 As required by Government Code 8593.2, subdivision (a), any county that updates its EOP must also submit its EOP to Cal OES.
 To allow time for review, possible access and functional needs consultation, and incorporation of feedback, counties should submit their updated EOP to Cal OES 90 days prior to planned approval and adoption.
 Counties with EOP updates should complete the submission form and send their EOP and a completed EOP crosswalk to their Cal OES Regional Branch.

 For more information, please reference the County Emergency Operations Plan Review Process Fact Sheet.

-Between 2016 and 2021, there have been six bills amending or adding to Government Code regulating county emergency plans.
+- Fact Sheet: Updates to County Emergency Plan Legislation.
+Between 2016 and 2022, there have been seven bills amending or adding to Government Code regulating county emergency plans.
 These bills introduce new requirements regarding county emergency plans (1) submission, (2) content and planning process, and (3) review.
-The Updates to County Emergency Plan Legislation Fact Sheet lists the bills and summarizes the new requirements.
+This fact sheet lists the bills and summarizes the new requirements.

 Draft Best Practices for County Emergency Plans